Search posted pet transport routes. Choose the transporter behind them.

 How does payment work?+

-Payment is between you and the operator — PetDrivr doesn't handle money.
-Most operators use a 50/50 or 70/30 split: a deposit before the trip and the remainder at delivery.
+Payment is between you and the pet transporter — PetDrivr doesn't handle money.
+Most transporters use a 50/50 or 70/30 split: a deposit before the trip and the remainder at delivery.
 Always use traceable payment methods — Zelle (verified business), PayPal Goods & Services, Square invoice, or credit card.
 Avoid Friends & Family payments (no buyer protection) and never pay with gift cards or Western Union.

 Should I ask for a contract?+